numbnet/icesoft/projects/webmc/trunk/webmc/doc/README.txt

 Webmc uses the Javamail libraries which must be properly configured before running the web application.
 Each required JAR file should be placed in the ./lib/ directory of your Webmc checkout.
-The Javamail jars are not provided by default because of licensing differences, and because the only mail capability used is to send the chat message log to a participant.
-If you do not require this functionality, ignore the following section.
-Otherwise, acquire the necessary jars from the links provided.
+The Javamail jars are not provided by default because of licensing differences.
+To ensure the application will compile, acquire the necessary jars from the links provided.

  dsn.jar  imap.jar  mail.jar  mailapi.jar  pop3.jar  smtp.jar
   JavaMail API implementation (version 1.3 or greater)